Nonprofit Liability: Do Nonprofit Organisations Need Insurance?

 Professional Indemnity Insurance

 Most nonprofits worldwide provide services to specific groups or for a social purpose.
-The services can involve caring for the disabled or elderly, cleaning up beaches, teaching immigrants languages or helping the unprivileged.
+The services can involve caring for disabled people or seniors, cleaning up beaches, teaching immigrants languages or helping the unprivileged.
 When they provide such services, they are liable and must provide them with care.
 A simple mistake or negligence by a nonprofit organisation, employee or volunteer can result in liability lawsuits.

 Negligence lawsuits can occur at any point, where a party may allege that the nonprofit’s negligence and lack of care caused one harm or some type of damage.
 For instance, a nonprofit that provides adventure sports for mentally disabled children.
 During nonprofit care, the disabled child suffers a severe injury.
 The parents will have the right to sue the nonprofit for calming negligence of duty.
 In most cases, the accused is doing their best, which may not be their fault.